armaurer88/IRcode/README.md

 # IRcode
-code for arduino NANO to read IR code and decode it for later use the code was taken from the examples of the IRLib from arduino
+code for arduino NANO to read and send IR signals